plugga-tech/login-Apex145/README.md

 https://github.com/plugga-tech/login-Apex145.git

 **Database Configuration:**
-You need to create a database called logindb, if you don't do this the apllication will not start.
+You need to create a database called logindb, if you don't do this the application will not start.

 **Run the application:**
 The applications uses tomcats default address which is: http://localhost:8080